RohanTitusPatha/Stepper_motor_PCB/README.md

-Here’s a sample README file for your 2-phase bipolar stepper motor PCB design:

----

 # 2-Phase Bipolar Stepper Motor PCB Design

 This repository contains the PCB design for controlling a 2-phase bipolar stepper motor using a **L297** and **L298** driver ICs.
 The design ensures precise motor control by efficiently managing current flow to the stepper motor phases.